Yogurt is kinda like beef jerky. Sometimes it's good for you, sometimes it's not, and it can be hard to know which brands are okay to eat.

 Yogurt is simply milk or other combinations of dairy products combined with an active culture (aka hungry, friendly bacteria).

-Leave that bacteria a few hours to eat up all the tasty sugars (lactose) and convert that lactose sugar into lactic acid, and you’ve got yogurt.
+Combine and leave the milk and bacteria alone for a few hours so the bacteria eats up all the tasty sugars (lactose) and converts that lactose sugar into lactic acid, and you've got yogurt.

 Seriously.
 It's that easy.

-There's obviously nuance in the process and choice of ingredients, but the fundamentals are really quite simple.
+There's obviously nuance in the process and choice of ingredients, but the fundamentals are pretty straightforward.

-Then what's the difference between greek yogurt and regular yogurt?
+What's the difference between Greek yogurt and regular yogurt?